Does car insurance cover keyed cars?

 - Send your vehicle to a repair shop for inspection

-If you decide to file a claim, your auto insurer will either reimburse you after you have paid the mechanic, or the insurer might pay the mechanic directly.
+If you decide to file a claim, your auto insurer will either reimburse you after you have paid the mechanic, or the insurer might pay its portion of the claim to the mechanic directly.
 Regardless, the payment from your insurer will be minus your comprehensive deductible.
 For example, you would have to pay the difference between the amount owed to the repair shop and what was paid by your auto insurer out of pocket to cover your deductible.
+With a $500 comprehensive deductible and a $1,500 damage claim, you would pay the $500 deductible to the repair shop and the insurer would pay the remaining $1,000.

 Frequently asked questions

-The cost of repairing a scratch depends on how far and deep the damage has penetrated.
-If it has only scratched the top coat, the expenses will be the least, as opposed to the scratch damaging the color coat and the base coat and reaching the bare metal.
+The cost of repairing a scratch on a keyed car depends on how far and deep the damage has penetrated.
+If it has only scratched the top coat, the expenses will be the lowest, as opposed to the scratch damaging the color coat and the base coat and reaching the bare metal.
 If the color of your vehicle is uncommon and not easily available or if the scratch has extended to more than one panel, expect the cost to be higher.
+It will also cost more if there is damage to several body panels and not just one panel.
+Getting a repair quote can help you determine how much it will cost to fix a keyed car.

-Collision covers damage to your vehicle sustained because of a crash with another vehicle.
+Collision coverage does not pay for a keyed car.
+This coverage will pay for damage to the vehicle after colliding with another car or stationary object, such as something laying in the road, a building, a fence or a sign.
 Comprehensive coverage is what usually pays for a keyed vehicle as it is considered vandalism.